regymm/SiliTune/README.md

 One exception: if you want to use the undervolting functions, then you should set `uv enabled = 1` in the `global` section in the configure file manually.

+`/etc/intel-undervolt.conf` and `/etc/intel-undervolt.conf.bak` is changed by the program for undervolting configurations.
+So backup the file to a name different from these two is recommended.

 #### **Launcher**

-DO NOT let the program auto launch in you desktop environment's settings, I encountered some problems when doing so.
+Be careful if you want to let the program auto launch in you desktop environment's settings, I encountered some problems when doing so.

 ####  **Usage**